ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 ## Running Checks

 As you continue to add and confirm the correctness of `iterator`'s functionality, you should study the source code in the `pyproject.toml` file.
 This file contains the specification of several tasks that will help you to easily run checks on your Python source code.
 Now, you can run commands like `poetry run task lint` to automatically run all of the linters designed to check the Python source code in your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
 If it does not adhere to the standard then you can run the command `poetry run fixformat` and it will automatically reformat the source code.
-By following a [tutorial](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0), you can configure the VS Code text editor to use the `black` tool to automatically reformat you source code every time you save a file.
+By following a [tutorial](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0), you can configure VS Code to use the `black` tool to automatically reformat the source code when you save a file.

 Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical